britig/policy-refinement-bo/README.md

 3) --critic : filepath to the critic network (default is Policies/ppo_criticLunarLanderContinuous-v2.pth)
 4) --failuretraj : The filepath to the failure trajectory path (default is Failure_Trajectories/failure_trajectory_lunar_implication.data)
 5) --isdiscrete : True if environment is discrete (default False)
+6) --oldactor : filepath to the original actor network (default is Policies/ppo_actorLunarLanderContinuous-v2.pth)
+7) --oldcritic : filepath to the original critic network (default is Policies/ppo_criticLunarLanderContinuous-v2.pth)
+8) --subactor : filepath to the subpolicy actor network (default is Policies/ppo_actor_subpolicyLunarLanderContinuous-v2.pth)
+9) --subcritic : filepath to the subpolicy critic network (default is Policies/ppo_critic_subpolicyLunarLanderContinuous-v2.pth)
+10) --new_actor : filepath to the updated actor network (default is Policies/ppo_actor_updatedLunarLanderContinuous-v2.pth)

 The hyperparameters can be changed in the hyperparameters.yml file